kabk/go-theses-2022-julia-waraksa/content/03-formation-of-memory.md

-[^5]: <b>Zlotnik, Gregorio, and Aaron Vansintjan</b>.
+[^5]: &nbsp;&nbsp;<b>Zlotnik, Gregorio, and Aaron Vansintjan</b>.
 Memory: An Extended Definition.
 Frontiers, 1 Jan.
 1AD, [Web](https://frontiersin.org/articles/10.3389/fpsyg.2019.02523/full#B29).

-[^6]: First termed by Richard Sermon in 1904, an engram is a hypothetical change in the brain that accounts for the existence of memory.
+[^6]: &nbsp;&nbsp;First termed by Richard Sermon in 1904, an engram is a hypothetical change in the brain that accounts for the existence of memory.
 Engrams can be silent or dormant – when reactivated, they may induce memory retrieval.

-[^7]: The study of engrams is still an unexplored field in medical sciences.
+[^7]: &nbsp;&nbsp;The study of engrams is still an unexplored field in medical sciences.

-[^8]: The theory that trauma may permanently alter how a gene functions.
+[^8]: &nbsp;&nbsp;The theory that trauma may permanently alter how a gene functions.
 Originating from the field of epigenetics, which is the study of how environment or behavior alters the genes.

-[^9]: Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
+[^9]: &nbsp;&nbsp;Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
 American Psychological Association, American Psychological Association.
 [Web](https://apa.org/ptsd-guideline/treatments/eye-movement-reprocessing).

 [^10]: <b>Fanon, Frantz</b>.
 Black Skin, White Masks.
 Translation by Richard Philcrox.
 New York: Grove Press, 2008.
 Print.
 204.